shuhei/shuhei.github.com/source/_posts/2021-01-17-home-office-ergonomics.markdown

 Find furniture and equipment that fit your body.
 Not the other way around.
 I made a mistake on it when I bought my standing desk.

-To have a good posture, check the following requirements for good posture:
+To have a good posture, check the following requirements:

 - Chair: Your feet should rest flat on the floor when you sit deep.
 - Desk: Your elbows should be at 90 degrees or more when you type on your keyboard.